pauli2406/xtream_code_client/README.md

 This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 Please note that this package is intended for legal uses only.
 It is the user's responsibility to ensure that they have the necessary rights and permissions to use the Xtream Codes API and any data accessed through it.
-The authors of this package are not responsible for any illegal use.
+The authors of this package are not responsible for any illegal use